Family speaking with assisted living staff in hallway

 Overview

-The key is understanding why it happens and what to do immediately to protect your loved one.
-Acting fast gives you the most options.
+**The reality is**, understanding why a discharge happens and **when to act** immediately to protect your loved one is paramount.
+Acting fast gives you the most options and can significantly impact the outcome.

 Common Reasons for Discharge